Károly Kaszala: Reconnaissance missions

 Somehow dodging blame for insubordination, Kaszala was transferred to another reconnaissance squadron, Fliegerkompanie 1, to fly a Hansa-Brandenburg C.I under Otto Jindra.
 He gained proficiency as he flew combat sorties on the Romanian Front.
 Flik 1 was a general purpose unit; it flew bombing and ground attack missions, directed artillery fire, gathered military intelligence, and intercepted intruding enemy airplanes.
 Kaszala had a variety of aerial observers who flew with him on these sorties and manned the rear gun; one of them was noted ace Godwin von Brumowski.
 Using his Hansa-Brandenburg C.I, he was credited with defensive victories on 13 December 1916 and 5 and 23 January 1917.
 The latter came during a squadron bombing raid on the railway station at Bucecea, Romania.

 In early 1917, Kaszala was awarded the Silver Medal for Bravery First Class, as well as the German Iron Cross Second Class.
-The latter was the sole award of an Iron Cross to an Austria-Hungarian enlisted pilot.
+The latter was the sole award of an Iron Cross to an Austro-Hungarian enlisted pilot.